Documents

 cf_list += CustomFieldValue(field=8, value=42)

-draft = paperless.documents.draft(document=content, custom_fields=cf_list)
+draft = paperless.documents.create(document=content, custom_fields=cf_list)

 See Custom fields for the full custom field API.